 “Death on the Nile” but in the present time and a little further to the south on the African continent namely Cape Town, the jewel of South Africa.
 A typical detective story in which two very different detectives are searching for the murderer of the daughter of a famous rugby player.
 Despite the many clichés and typical characteristics of the two detectives, it has become a surprising film.
-Brooding, menacing, hard and intense.
+Brooding, menacing, hard, and intense.
 A dark and grim study in which the spirit of the old apartheid regime is still present.

 “Zulu” closed the 66th edition of the Cannes Film Festival.
 It is an adaptation of the novel by Caryl Férey and made by the French director Jerome Salle.
 The opening scene immediately gives an indication of what you can expect.
 It’s a black and white fragment.
 A flashback to 1978 at the time of the apartheid in which a small young kid witnesses how his father is burned alive.
 This little boy is Ali Sokhela (Forest Whitaker), one of the two detectives and head of “Cape Town’s Serious Violent Crime Unit” who is in charge of the murder investigation.
-Later in the movie you get to see the sequel of this flashback.
-A grim and gruesome sequel which clarifies why Ali deals with his amorous bonding with a particular woman in a very special way.
+Later in the movie, you get to see the sequel of this flashback.
+A grim and gruesome sequel that clarifies why Ali deals with his amorous bonding with a particular woman in a very special way.

-The two protagonists were realistic portrayed.
+The two protagonists were realistically portrayed.
 Forest Whitaker used again his “Droopy” expression and looked frighteningly thin.
 The traumatic past that he carries is constantly present and shown.
 However, Orlando Bloom made the biggest impression on me.
 A grim role he hasn’t played before, but he still manages to shine quite successfully.
 I found the South African dialogues interesting.
 This emphasized the authenticity of this film.

 South Africa is dark and gloomy in this film.
 Full of poverty and hopelessness, hatred and resentment.
 So many things which can never be forgiven.
 Despite the sometimes beautiful images of the coast and the wealthier neighborhoods, the overall picture remains a depressing one.
 The explicit action ensures that it exceeds the average detective movie.
 And at times it’s intensely exciting.
 The furious pace of the movie makes it a thrilling experience from start to finish.